 Tuesday, November 20, 2018, 8 p.m.

 Two men who survived the Holocaust search for those who gave them hope in their darkest days.
 Benjamin Moshe wants to find the friend he left behind when he abandoned their plan to move to Israel.
 Former Brooklynite Ben Alalouf hopes a 70-year-old photograph will reunite him with a girl who was his first friend in the United States – at a refugee camp for Holocaust survivors in Oswego, N.Y.
+Stream now.